MAP-AD/CoMarker/README.md

 ## Preface

-This manual introduces an image analysis package, CoMarker, which was built to vastly decrease the time taken to assess the colocalisation of markers, whilst eliminating subjectivity.
+This manual introduces a standardised, reproducible image analysis pipeline, CoMarker, which was built to vastly decrease the time taken to assess the colocalisation of tissue markers, whilst eliminating subjectivity and human bias.
 Our script takes a cell-based approach, utilising nuclei markers to count cells which are positive for any given marker(s) and analyse the colocalisation of said markers, both respective and irrespective of a defined region of interest.
 We have, however, developed functions which allow users without a nuclei marker to revert to area coverage as the method of analysis.

-The package is written in ImageJ Macro language (IJM) and R, but doesn't require previous knowledge of either language.
-The purpose of this code is to save time, money and resources by fully automating the analysis of markers, hence the script is capable of producing a report with a range of box plots with annotated statistical significance from an input of raw images in a short period of time.
+The pipeline is written in ImageJ Macro language (IJM) and R, but doesn't require previous knowledge of either programming language, making it user friendly.
+The purpose of this code is to save time, money and resources by automating the analysis of markers, whilst eliminating human bias, hence the script is capable of producing a report containing a range of box plots with annotated statistical significance from an input of raw images in a short period of time.
+CoMarker can either be ran manually using Fiji ImageJ and R Studio, or through the command line.

 ### The Purpose of CoMarker